Home icon

 • guidance and discipline that are firm but not harsh

-• treats animals with kindness
+• treat animals with kindness

-• can “bounce back” from disappointments or frustrations
+• can bounce back from disappointments or frustrations

 • can show anger without hurting self or others

-• uses positive ways to get attention
+• use positive ways to get attention

-• stands up for himself or herself
+• stand up for themself

 • will persist when trying a challenging task

-• can express feelings to some trusted person, instead of keeping them “bottled up”
+• can express feelings to some trusted person, instead of keeping them bottled up

-Factors that might contribute to a child’s mental health problems include—
+Factors that might contribute to a child’s mental health problems include:

 • illness or genetic factors